Making Vision Transformers Truly Shift-Equivariant: Experiments

-{\bf Experiment setup.} We conduct experiments on CIFAR10/100~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet}.
-For all datasets, images are resized to the resolution adopted by each architecture's original implementations.
-Swin-T, CVT-13, and MViTv2-T take images of size $224 \times 224$, and SwinV2-T takes images of size $256 \times 256$.
-Using default resolutions allows us to use the same architecture across all datasets, \ie, everything follows the original number of layers and blocks.
+{\bf Experiment setup.} We conduct experiments on CIFAR-10/100~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet}.
+For all datasets, images are resized to the resolution used by each model's original implementation ($224 \times 224$ for Swin-T, CVT-13, and MViTv2-T; $256 \times 256$ for SwinV2-T).
+Using the default image size allows us to use the same architecture across all datasets, \ie, everything follows the original number of layers and blocks.
 To avoid boundary conditions, circular padding is used in all convolutional layers, and circular shifts are used for evaluating shift consistency.

-On CIFAR10/100, all models were trained for $100$ epochs on two GPUs using a batch size of $48$.
+On CIFAR-10/100, all models were trained for $100$ epochs on two GPUs with batch size $48$.
 The scheduler settings of each model were scaled accordingly.
 On ImageNet, all models were trained for $300$ epochs on eight GPUs using their default batch sizes.
-Please refer to~\secref{sec:supp_exp_details} for full experimental details.
-We report average and standard deviation metrics over five random seeds on CIFAR10/100.
-Due to computational limitations, we are unable to do so for ImageNet.
+Refer to~\secref{sec:supp_exp_details} for full experimental details.
+For CIFAR-10/100, we report average and standard deviation metrics over five seeds.
+Due to computational limitations, we report on a single seed for ImageNet.